goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   case DELETE_STREAM:
       return _.omit(state, action.payload)
   ```
-- But in this case, we do not have to reference `.id` property because in `deleteStream`, `action.payload` itself is the ID.
+- But in this case, we do not have to reference `.id` property because in `DELETE_STREAM`, `action.payload` itself is the ID.
 - Nice thing about `_.omit` is that it is not going to change the original state object.
 Instead it creates a new object with all the properties from states without whatever we passed in as the `action.payload`.

 ## 121. Merging Lists of Records